 "The students at the University of Chicago Law School have mounted a bold challenge to the Bluebook's hegemony: The University of Chicago Manual of Legal Citation."
 Richard A. Posner, Goodbye to the Bluebook, 53 U Chi L Rev 1343, 1343 (1986).

-"The determination by University of Chicago students to compete, and thereby allow the market to decide which is the more efficient guide to legal citation, seems entirely apt. . . ."
-Mary I. Coombs, Lowering One's Cites: A (Sort of) Review of the University of Chicago Manual of Legal Citation, 76 Va L Rev 1099, 1101 (1990).
+"The determination by University of Chicago students to compete, and thereby allow the market to decide which is the more efficient guide to legal citation, seems entirely apt."
+Mary I. Coombs, Book Review, Lowering One's Cites: A (Sort of) Review of the University of Chicago Manual of Legal Citation, 76 Va L Rev 1099, 1103 (1990).

 "To the Maroonbook authors, the [Bluebook] commits the most heinous of sins: It's inefficient."
 David Margolick, At the Bar, NY Times B7 (Nov 4, 1988).

-The University of Chicago Manual of Legal Citation (or the "Maroonbook") is used by all student journals at the University of Chicago Law School, as well as by many outside journals.
+The University of Chicago Manual of Legal Citation (or the "Maroonbook") is the official citation guide of The University of Chicago Law Review and has been used by other journals.